ActSonic: Recognizing Everyday Activities from Inaudible Acoustic Wave Around the Body: INTRODUCTION

-To address this research question, we developed \name{}, a self-supervised and low-power activity recognition system integrated into eyeglasses, utilizing active acoustic sensing.
+To address this research question, we developed \name{}, a self-supervised and low-power activity recognition system placed on eyeglasses form factor, utilizing active acoustic sensing.
 It is the first system to demonstrate the feasibility of recognizing 27 types of everyday activities without collecting training data from new users.
-Thanks to the low-power nature of acoustic sensors, \name{} can operate for over 21 hours with a battery capacity equivalent to that of Google Glass (570 mAh).
+Thanks to the low-power nature of acoustic sensors, \name{} sensing system for data acquisition can operate for over 21 hours with a battery capacity equivalent to that of Google Glass (570 mAh).

-We developed \name{} by attaching a pair of miniature, low-power, off-the-shelf microphones and speakers to the hinges of glasses, respectively.
+We developed \name{} by attaching a pair of miniature, low-power, off-the-shelf microphones and speakers to the hinges of glasses.
 The sensing system emits inaudible ultrasonic waves to create an \textit{acoustic aura} around the body.
 Based on the shape and position of various body parts, the acoustic signals are reflected with unique and fused patterns captured by the microphone.
-We developed a customized self-supervised deep learning framework to interpret the reflected signals at areas of interest and their temporal patterns, which are presented with complex multipath echoes and include rich information about movements on both the face and upper body, to infer the performed activities.
+We designed a customized self-supervised deep learning framework, running on a cloud server or Android mobile phone, to interpret the reflected signals and their temporal patterns.
+These signals, presented with complex multipath echoes, include rich information about movements on both the face and upper body, allowing us to infer the performed activities.

 \name{} was evaluated comprehensively in two studies in real-world settings.
 The first study was a semi-in-the-wild investigation involving 12 participants.
 In this study, each participant performed all 27 activities at their own homes (12 homes) in the presence of a researcher.
 To further validate the system's performance in completely uncontrolled real-world conditions, we conducted a second study with 7 participants.
 In this second study, participants were provided with the device at their homes to record their unconstrained daily activities alone without any intervention.
 These two studies resulted in the collection of 40 hours of activity data from 19 different households, which were labeled with ground truth at each second.
 The leave-one-participant-out evaluation showed that \name{} was able to distinguish these 27 activities at these 19 homes at each second without any training data from the user, with an average F1-score of 93.4\% in the first semi-in-the-wild user study and 86.6\% in the second in-the-wild study.